Our aim is to provide you with an outstanding education while ensuring your health, safety and wellbeing during Covid-19.

 Each module will offer you the opportunity to develop your skills, assess your understanding and apply your new knowledge for continued development.

-We want to assure you that our priority is to provide you with the highest quality education and student experience while protecting your health, safety and wellbeing.
+We want to assure you that our priority is to provide you with the highest quality education while protecting your health and safety following guidance from the Government and Public Health England.

 Our libraries at Canterbury, Medway and Salomons Institute contain study spaces and modern facilities to suit different working styles, with access to books, print journals, and LibrarySearch.